mtuomi/SecondReality/README.md

 Source code and data of Second Reality by Future Crew in 1993

-This release is made to celebreate the 20th anniversary of the demo.
+This release is made to celebrate the 20th anniversary of the demo.

 Wikipedia links :